 There are nearly half a million septic tank systems in operation that can contaminate water sources with harmful bacteria, viruses and excess nutrients if not built and maintained properly.

-Local authorities inspect over 1,000 systems each year, with the latest EPA data showing that half examined in 2020 failed inspection, with many posing a risk to human health or the environment.
+Local authorities inspect over 1,000 systems each year, with the latest EPA data showing that half examined in 2020 and 2021failed inspection, with many posing a risk to human health or the environment as faulty systems can contaminate drinking water wells and pollute rivers.

-While 75% of systems that failed inspection in 2020 have been fixed, failure to take remedial action to resolve older cases remains a significant concern.
+While 75% of systems that failed inspection in 2020 and 2021 have been fixed, failure to take remedial action to resolve older cases remains a significant concern.

-For example, 468 cases were open for more than two years at the end of 2020 and local authorities have taken 34 legal cases against people who have failed to fix their tanks since 2013.
+For example, 533 cases were open for more than two years at the end of 2021 and local authorities have taken over 30 legal cases against people who have failed to fix their tanks since 2013.

 HELP US INVESTIGATE